-The last of three caves on a short hike up from the road and down a steep rocky scramble, Waikapalae wet cave is also known as the Blue Room for its secret back grotto, which glowed an otherworldly blue.
+The last of three caves on a short hike up from the road and down a steep rocky scramble, Waikapalae wet cave on the island of Kauai is also known as the Blue Room for its secret back grotto, which glowed an otherworldly blue.

 The blue of the grotto has been explained as sunlight reflecting off calcite, though some people attribute the blue to a more… out of this world explanation.
 The cave system in which it is located is associated with a Hawaiian mo’o goddess, a shapeshifting spirit of the deep.